Alex-Grimes/chocobo/README.md

 # README
-Reworking my blog website for fun
+Reworking my blog website for fun trying to decide to continue in ruby or pick up elixir maybe elm

 This README would normally document whatever steps are necessary to get the application up and running.